DevOps Team Structure and Best Practice

 As well, it’s a good approach for organizations with a traditional IT Ops department – one that cannot be completely transformed or replaced fast enough.
 In this case, an Ops-team acts like Amazon EC2 – a web service that enables the creation of scalable virtual services (instances), along with resizable compute capacity in the cloud.

-In this case, we have a seperated “DevOps” team (possibly virtual) operating inside the Dev department.
+In this case, we have a separate “DevOps” team (possibly virtual) operating inside the Dev department.
 This entity is directly responsible for the following tasks:

 Operational features and metrics